 Oakfield Park Raphoe Co Donegal.
 A beautiful landscape of parkland, woodlands, lakes and formal gardens.
 There’s a 4.5km narrow gauge railway with a diesel and steam train operating passenger trips daily.
 It’s a great way to explore the park’s gardens as the train passes through flower meadows, beautiful woodlands, willow tunnels, oak circles, boardwalks, heritage trees, a wooden causeway and sparkling streams and lakes.

-THE MOST BEAUTIFUL ROAD TO DRIVE IN IRELAND Glengesh Pass or Glen of the Swans is 900 feet above sea level and meanders through the Glengesh and Mulmosog Mountains connecting the towns of Glencolmcille and Ardara.
+Glengesh Ardara County Donegal.
+The Glengesh Pass is a winding section of road which links Glencolmcille and Ardara.
+Glengesh Pass or Glen of the Swans is 900 feet above sea level and meanders through the Glengesh and Mulmosog Mountains.
 Well worth the drive in magnificent scenery with the odd sheep or two!

-Purple Pass Granny Pass or Granny Glen An absolute must if you are in the Ardara area.
+Purple Pass or Granny Glen Ardara County Donegal An absolute must if you are in the Ardara area.
 Drive out to Assaranca Waterfall and the unspoiled expansive sandy beach of Maghera, (and caves), then on to this ‘little travelled’ pass leading to Glencolmcille and An Port.

-Doon Fort is spectacularly sited on a small island in the middle of Loughadoon, just outside the picturesque village of Portnoo in County Donegal.
+Doon Fort Portnoo County Donegal.
+A spectacular site on a small island in the middle of Loughadoon, just outside the picturesque village of Portnoo in County Donegal.
 The site is a large drystone fort, similar to the Grianan of Aileach, and is likely to date to the early medieval period.
 Portnoo County Donegal

-Muckish Mountain or in Irish meaning "the pig's back" is a distinctive flat-topped mountain in the Derryveagh Mountains of County Donegal, Ireland with a height of 2,185 feet.
+Muckish Mountain Derryveagh Mountains County Donegal.
+Muckish or "the pig's back" in Irish is a distinctive flat-topped mountain with a height of 2,185 feet.

 Glenveagh National Park covers 170 square kilometres of hillside above Glenveagh Castle on the shore of Lough Veagh (Loch Ghleann Bheatha), 20 km from Gweedore in County Donegal.
 The network of mainly informal gardens displays a multitude of exotic and delicate plants from as far afield as Chile, Madeira and Tasmania, all sheltered by windbreaks of pine trees and ornamental rhododendrons.